TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A50-(Exynos).md

 - Bluetooth (maybe?)
 - NFC (so far it reads my work access card and bus card)

+Observation: Dialer app complains that the device isn't supported, but works none the less.

 Notice: Testing was done after flashing phh-magisk.
 I am unsure if the phone would work without it, as I haven't tried it.

+Disclamation of support notice: I am selling the device in a few days, as of 11.11.2019., and will not and can not provide support or help.
+For all inquiries, contact **Lord phhusson** himself.

 ## Steps to install